etiennebacher/conductor/docs/reference.md

 `highlightClass`
 An extra class to apply to `el` when it is highlighted.
 Only one extra class is accepted.

+`onComplete`
+Some JavaScript code to run when the step is complete (only for the last step).

+`onCancel`
+Some JavaScript code to run when the step is cancelled.

+`onHide`
+Some JavaScript code to run when the step is hidden.

+`onShow`
+Some JavaScript code to run when the step is shown.

 ##### Details